symptom-solver/risk-management/risk-management-plan.md

 Since the application doesn't diagnose but only aids in diagnosis and can only be used regarding non serious symptoms and their diseases, its benefits don't justice any high risk.
-Therefore the remaining risks are only considered to be acceptable if their risks correspond to the following acceptability table, donating a with an acceptable harm, na an unanacceptable one.
+Therefore the remaining risks are only considered to be acceptable if their risks correspond to the following acceptability table, marking an acceptable harm with a, nunanacceptable one with na.

 |                               |            | **Severity of harm** |       |         |          |              |
 |-------------------------------|------------|----------------------|-------|---------|----------|--------------|